-Get your hands dirty
+Getting your hands dirty

-From surveying plants to trawling through historical documents, there's a wealth of information we need collecting.
+Are you looking for a project for your degree or do you have a fascination for farming history?
+If so we may well have something for you.
+From surveying plants to trawling through historical documents or cataloguing artefacts, there's a wealth of information we need collecting.
 You might even have your own idea for a project.

 Looking after our animals

+At Devil’s Dyke we don’t own any stock but work closely with our tenant farmers and graziers to help make sure their animals are well cared for.
 We run a simple 'lookering' system: checking fences, water troughs and gates, and making sure the animals all still have four legs and two eyes.